vectordotdev/vector/rfcs/2021-10-29-8621-framing-and-codecs-sinks.md

 ## Context

-In the context of sinks, we refer with _encoding_ to serializing an event to bytes and with _framing_ to the process of wrapping one or multiple serialized events into a bounded message that can be sent as a payload.
+In the context of sinks, we refer with _encoding_ to serializing an event to bytes and with _framing_ to the process of wrapping one or multiple serialized events into a bounded message that can be sent as payload to a sink.

 Currently, most sinks include the common `EncodingConfig<T>` in their config.
 It takes a generic argument where enums specify which encodings they support.
 However, the actual encoding logic is reimplemented by each sink individually, rather than falling back to a shared inventory of codec implementations.
 This leads to unnecessary drift in their feature set and behavior.